MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 ---
-title: Set Up Value-Added Tax
+title: Set Up Goods and Services Tax
 description: Make sure that you correctly calculate, post, and report on GST for sales and purchases.
+We recommend that you use the assisted setup guide to set up GST.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual